How to Handle Allergens in Gummy Supplement Production

 4. Clear and Compliant Labeling

-Implementing a Robust Allergen Control Plan
+Implementing an Allergen Control Plan

 ← Back to Blog